thetechdisciple01/Free-IT-Interview-Guide-/README.md

 ---

-*Built from 10+ years of IT leadership experience across Netflix, FanDuel, Georgia Tech, and Terminus Software.*
+*Built from 10+ years of IT leadership experience across multiple technical domains*